iCliniq Logo

 • Toxic Metals - Tobacco smoke contains several toxic metals like arsenic, lead, beryllium, chromium, cadmium, cobalt, and nickel that cause cancer.

-• Radioactive Compounds – It is known that tobacco smoke contains radioactive compounds which are potentially carcinogenic and hazardous to health.
+• Radioactive Compounds - It is known that tobacco smoke contains radioactive compounds that are potentially carcinogenic and hazardous to health.

 What Are the Effects of Smoking on the Organ Systems?